-Cementerio del Inglés (Englishman’s Cemetery)
+Cementerio Inglés (English Cemetery)

 It’s the oldest protestant cemetery in Spain and also known as the ‘cementerio de San Jorge’ (St. George’s cemetery), built as from the year 1821 for the British merchants that arrived at Malaga willing to make a fortune, and the truth is that Malaga had great commercial importance in the 19th century.

 In the area of the primitive cemetery we’ll find the oldest graves covered with shells.
-One of the first graves there belonged to Robert Boyd, a young man that was executed on the beaches of Malaga in 1831 for defending and participating economically in the defence of freedom.
-In that same area of the cemetery we’ll also find the remains of the British writer Gerald Brenan and his wife.
+One of the first graves there belonged to Robert Boyd, a young man who was executed on the beaches of Malaga in 1831 for defending and participating economically in the defence of freedom.
+In that same area of the cemetery we’ll also find the remains of the British writer Gerald Brennan and his wife.

 The entrance is free, but we do recommend you leave a donation to support the cemetery’s maintenance.
 There are guided visits during the day and at night that began to be offered not long ago.